plapenamanero/trumao_2021/README.md

 ## Notebook for data analysis

 Data analysis was performed using Google Colab (Google's implementation of Jupyter notebooks).
-Although the notebook can be run on any Jupyter compatible service or locally, opening it in Google Colab is encouraged as it has all dependecies already installed and it has been developed and tested using this platform.
+Although the notebook can be run on any Jupyter compatible service or locally, opening it in Google Colab is encouraged as it has all dependecies already installed and the notebook has been developed and tested using this platform.

 To open it directly on Colab, follow the link below.